 Hollywood Boulevard, Sunset and Beverly Hills

-The stars and the shops on Hollywood Boulevard don’t mean anything to my munchkins at the moment, so we saw Mann’s Chinese Theatre and the Dolby Theatre from the car as we cruised by in lots of traffic, which we didn’t mind as we got to take it all at a slow crawl.
+We saw Mann’s Chinese Theatre and the Dolby Theatre from the car.
+There was lots of traffic, but that meant we got time to take it all in at a slow crawl.

 The Original Farmers Market

 Parking at the Farmers Market is expensive at $2 or $3 every 15 minutes, but you can get 90 minutes free parking if you can get your ticket validated.

 This usually involves buying something, however, the shop I popped into was happy to validate without a purchase.

 There were lots of food outlets and boutique shops that made for a pleasant hour walk around.

 However, we were more worried about getting our ticket validated than actually spending time enjoying the market so we were happy to move on.